Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

-The present section is organized as follows.
-In \ref{subsection:PL_low} we define the piecewise-linear box fold in a low dimensional model and study its characteristic foliation.
-In \ref{subsection:PL_high} we extend this piecewise-linear model to arbitrary dimensions.
-In \ref{subsection:box_holes} we discuss a variant of a box fold called a \textit{box hole}.
-Finally, in \ref{subsection:pre_chimney} we introduce a piecewise-linear fold --- technically not a box fold --- called a \textit{pre-chimney} fold.
+This section addresses~\ref{non-graphical} and is organized as follows.
+In \ref{subsection:PL_low} we study the piecewise linear box fold in a low-dimensional model.
+In \ref{subsection:PL_high} we extend this piecewise linear model to arbitrary dimensions.
+In \ref{subsection:box_holes} we discuss a variant called a \textit{box hole}.
+Finally, in \ref{subsection:pre_chimney} we introduce a piecewise linear fold called a \textit{pre-chimney} fold.
 This is preparation for Section \ref{section:chimney_folds}, where we define the notion of a (full) chimney fold.